Eckohaus/Angular_Momentum_Reaction_Engine/README.md

 Most of the equation sets describe projected vectors or {Eigenvalues} as ENERGY_AS_A_UNIT.
 When determining ‘Reaction complexes’, which denote energetic conversions towards a single frame of reference I:E ‘Single variable calculus’.

 Wave function instabilities often arise within Lambda propagation at what is called 'wave 6'.
-Due to energetic field inversions which is often termed as 'Attenuation'.
-This becomes a representation of the compounding of relativistic effects. and these aspects are incorporated into the calculation sheets.
-And statistical probabilities surrounding Lambda analysis should always be recalibrated, when attenuation occurs.
+Due to field inversions which is often termed as 'Attenuation'.
+It becomes a representation of the compounding of relativistic effects, and these aspects are incorporated into the calculation sheets.
+Statistical probabilities surrounding Lambda analysis should always be recalibrated, when attenuation occurs.
 This should generate a non-deformed wave function, and zero out attenuation at wave 6.

 # Lambda_Sequencer_in_Multiplication : Base Equation